Direct response marketing is designed to evoke an immediate

 headlines and copy, targets a specific audience, makes a specific offer, and The key to using this type of marketing is to not get hung up on the initial interaction.
 It’s important to continue to follow up at every You get more engagement and further the relationship with every interaction.
-When you do that, you’ll expand your reach and impact while getting more So without further ado, here are five direct response strategies you can use to increase engagement and sales that you might be missing out on…
+When you do that, you’ll expand your reach and impact while getting more So without further ado, here are seven direct response strategies you can use to increase engagement and sales that you might be missing out on…